 One of the finest things to do in Aswan is board a Felucca on the Nile river and watch the sunrises and sunsets over the mesmerizing Nile rive that showcase the immortal rice beauty of the great civilization through the shining towers of art and brilliance across its banks.

-15. Experience Nile Cruise Between Luxor and Aswan
+15. Experience Nile River Cruise Between Luxor and Aswan

 Since the dawn of time, Nile cruises have been the main highlight and centerpiece of a genuine Egyptian holiday.
 The Nile cruise is able to create a state of peace and grace while drifting in complete relaxation and luxury across the most captivating examples of natural and man-made beauty in ancient Egypt.
 Between the two poles of wonder are the two magical cities of Luxor and Aswan where ancient natural beauty and immortal secrets are expressed clearly.